-My name is Lydia Callis, and I am a professional American Sign Language Interpreter.
+My name is Lydia Callis, and I am a RID nationally certified American Sign Language Interpreter.
 I am also an advocate for the Deaf and Hard of Hearing community.
 Bringing people together is my passion, and I am honored to share it with the world!

 My Native Language

-Sign Language was my first language, as my mother and three younger siblings are all profoundly deaf.
+Sign Language was my first language because my mother and three younger siblings are all profoundly deaf.
 At a time when there were no laws enacted to accommodate the deaf and hard of hearing, I saw the daily struggles my family members endured.
+Now that my deaf nieces are growing up, I know it is my duty to make sure this world is a better place with plenty of opportunities for them.
 I began interpreting to help my family communicate, and to make sure I stayed fluent in the language of my roots.

 The Pursuit of Happiness

-After graduating from Phoenix College with an Associates Degree in Interpreter Preparation and a Certificate in Deaf Studies, I was offered a staff interpreting position at the Rochester Institute of Technology.
+After graduating from Phoenix College with an Associates Degree in Interpreter Preparation and a Certificate in Deaf Studies, I held a staff interpreting position at the Rochester Institute of Technology for six years.
 Rochester, NY has the most deaf and hard of hearing individuals per capita in the United States, and a number of prestigious schools which cater to the deaf community.
 Training at the National Technical Institute for the Deaf, I worked with and learned from some of the very best in the field.
 I graduated from NTID/RIT with a bachelors degree in ASL English Interpretation, and continued to work with the deaf community in Rochester for two more years.
 I then moved to New York City, to begin a new chapter in my life and career.

-As I lay the foundation for my dream, I know bigger and better things are always on the horizon.
-Connecting people is my purpose, and I am humbled to serve both the Deaf and hearing communities through ASL interpreting services, ASL training, ASL mentoring, and active Deaf/ HoH advocacy.
+American sign language is my passion and connecting people is my purpose!
+I’m humbled to serve both the Deaf and hearing communities through ASL interpreting services, ASL training, ASL mentoring, and active Deaf/ HoH advocacy.

 Associates Degree in Interpreter Preparation